TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ## Beliefs
 ### The Almighty
 For more on The Almighty, see [[/wiki/Honor#Influence]].
 In Vorin religion, people believe in the [[Almighty\|Almighty]], the force of good and creator of mankind and the Dawnsingers, along with animals and plantlife and Roshar itself.
+All things are said to exist because of him, and his existence is held to be axiomatic.
-The Almighty is held to be all-powerful, all-knowing, immortal, and all-benevolent.
-The glory of Almighty is such that anyone looking upon him would immediately burn to ash.
+The Almighty is thought to be uncreated, all-powerful, omniscient and all-seeing, immortal, omnibenevolent, and all-loving.
+The glory of Almighty is held to be as such that anyone looking upon him would immediately burn to ash.
 As such, he is typically represented by the divine prism with ten facets, one for each of the Heralds.
 He is also represented with the Double Eye of the Almighty, which represents him and the world itself.
 These appear to be a manifestation of .
-Some people are known to conflate the Stormfather with the Almighty, though this is not universally accepted doctrine.
+The Almighty is believed to be able to see into the future, this is typically seen as deeply immoral and as a manifestation of Voidbinding, but the Almighty is held as the exception to this rule.
+Thus he is the only being allowed to divine the future.
 The Almighty is believed to have ten holy names; including his tenth name, Elithanathile or *He who Transforms*; which is allowed only to be spoken by members of the Ardentia.
-It is believed that the Almighty exists within all people.
+It is believed that the Almighty exists within all people, and all things.
 Adherents of Vorinism believe that the Almighty is also responsible for sorting out the dead and deciding on their afterlife.
 To achieve the results one desires, one has to pick a Calling - a purpose in life - and a Glory, an aspect of the Almighty that one strives to emulate.
-It is believed these talents are granted to one by the Almighty himself.
+It is believed these talents are granted to one by the Almighty himself, and it is taught that capitalizing and progressing in these talents is the most fundamental way to worship him.
 He is believed to accept the excellence of all men and women, regardless of what they do.
 He is associated with positive change and transformation, ideas held to be sacred in the Vorin religion.
 It is believed he used the power of change to create the world, and that he gifted mankind their ability to change and grow on a physical, spiritual, and psychological level.
+He and his decrees are believed to be the determining factor in what is considered good and moral.
 Authority is believed to be rooted in connection and closeness to the Almighty, thus, lighteyed individuals claim that they are closer to the Almighty than the darkeyed, and thus are holier than them and have the authority to rule over them.
+Kings are also thought to have their authority rooted in a divine mandate from the Almighty.
 The Almighty is prayed to via burned Glyphwards.
 It is believed that, by burning the prayer, they send its soul to the Almighty so that it may be heard and acted upon.
 The Almighty, like many things in Vorinism, is associated with the number ten, as seen in his ten holy names, the ten Heralds he anointed as his emissaries, and the ten faceted crystal used in his aniconic representations.
+Some people are known to conflate the Stormfather with the Almighty, though this is not universally accepted doctrine.

 #### Euhemerism
-The Almighty is ultimately based on the Shard Honor.
-Some Ardents have tried to reconceptualize their faith after learning of Honor's death, interpreting Honor as merely being an aspect of the Almighty through which He revealed himself, although this position remains heterodox and heretical to more orthodox Vorinism.
+The Almighty is ultimately based on the Shard [[Honor\|Honor]].
+Some ardents have tried to reconceptualize their faith after learning of Honor's death, interpreting Honor as merely being an aspect of the Almighty through which He revealed himself, although this position remains heterodox and heretical to more orthodox Vorinism.

   Artistic representation of a Desolation.
 ### The Heralds